 The standing desk is a fairly new work trend that’s rapidly gaining momentum in the workplace as an alternative to sitting.
-Many studies show that by standing at work, you can avoid some of the risks associated with sitting.
+Many studies show that by alternating between sitting and standing, you may be able to avoid some of the health risks associated with sitting all day.
 Some of the benefits include blood circulation improvement, released muscle tension, and improved focus at work.
 If you’re willing to try standing desks at work, here’s an easy way to make your own standing desk.

 3. Walk When You Can

-Stretching daily is important, but most people think of stretching as a warm-up or post-workout routine.
-Instead, create a habit to stretch more often than once or twice a day.
-Taking breaks to stretch can provide back pain relief, improve posture, and combat fatigue.
-You can learn more about the benefits of stretching here.
-It’s recommended that we take a short break for every hour spent sitting, but sometimes hourly breaks are impossible to manage when faced with a busy work day.
-As an alternative, try taking three stretch breaks during the day: one in the morning, one at lunch, and one in the evening.
+Stretching daily is important, but most most people think of stretching as a warm-up or post-workout routine.
+Instead, make stretching a daily habit.
+Take frequent breaks to stretch to help relieve tension, improve posture, and reduce fatigue.
+To develop a successful stretching routine, start small by taking three stretch breaks during the day to start: one in the morning, one at noon, and one in the evening.
 Set a timer to remind yourself it’s time to get up and stretch.
-Below are three stretches you can do to help eliminate some of the aches and pains of excessive sitting.

 Hip Flexor Stretch